Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

 In this part, we assess the performance of the connection algorithm with different parameters $\lambda$ and $\tau_d$.
+We evaluate as well the impact of the error of the estimator, by using in the connection procedure respectively true parameters $\tau_\alpha, \tau_d, v, \sigma$ and their estimators $\hat{\tau}_\alpha, \hat{\tau}_d, \hat{v}, \hat{\sigma}$.
 The duration of movies $T_S$ is set to 5 min.
-This choice of $T_S$ is a result of some experimental tests.
-In the Appendix, The estimation results with 2.5-min movies are presented.
-It shows that at $T_S=2.5$ min, the estimators are not accurate enough to ensure the good performance of the connection procedure.
-Therefore it justifies the choice of $T_S= 5$ min is a good balance between data acquisition and connection performance.
-The results of connection measured by ARI is presented in Fig. \ref{fig:Comp_Ari_5min_delta_t0_25}.
+The connection results measured by ARI are presented in Fig. \ref{fig:Comp_Ari_5min_delta_t0_25}.

-For every combination of $\lambda$ and $\tau_d$, 100 replications of segments connection procedure are performed on 100 5-min movies.
-The performance of connection is effected by the number of segments in each movie to be connected.
-The higher the density of segments is, the more difficult it is to find the right ones.
-One point in the black line represents the mean value of the number of segments of 100 movies corresponding to the setting of $\lambda$ and $\tau_d$.
+Each pair of blue and magenta box represents the connection result of a setting of $\lambda$ and $\tau_d$.
+The black line represents the mean value of the number of tracklets fluctuating with different settings of $\lambda$ and $\tau_d$.
+The performance of connection is affected by the number of tracklets in each movie to be connected.
+The higher the density of tracklets is, the more difficult it is to find the right ones.

 It can be noticed that the ARI value when we use the estimators $\hat{\tau}_d, \hat{\tau}_\alpha, \hat{v}$ and $\hat{\sigma}$, is almost as good as when we use true values for all the parameters.
-This is an encouraging result as it means that it is feasible to apply the algorithm in real images sequences.
-For the highest particle density, when the average number of segments reaches 100, the ARI criterion is still around 0.8.
-When the number of segments is around 20, for more than half of the replicates, the ARI values are higher than 0.9.
+This is an encouraging result as it means that it is feasible to apply the algorithm in real image sequences.
+When the number of tracklets is around 20 (e.g. $\lambda = 0.04$ and $\tau_d=0.008$), the median values of ARI are higher than 0.9, showing a promising connection performance.
+Even for the case with the highest particle density, when the average number of tracklets reaches 100 ($\lambda = 0.1$ and $\tau_d=0.004$), the median value of ARI is still higher than 0.7.